geoffwhittington/vsts/SRC/outsystems-integration/docs/wiki/submitting-bugs-and-suggestions.md

 Please include the following with each issue.

-* Version of VS Code
+* Version of 'Outsystems Integration'
-* List of extensions that you have installed.

-> **Tip:** You can easily add the list of extensions by creating the issue using `Report Issues` from VS Code's Help menu.
+* Log from the extension execution, and if possible logs/screenshots from Outsystems Lifetime platform

 * Reproducible steps (1...
 2...
 3...) and what you expected versus what you actually saw.
 * Images, animations, or a link to a video.
 Note that images and animations illustrate repro-steps but *do not* replace them.